matthayes/voldemort/contrib/web-manager/Readme.md

 First install JRuby.
 Then run the following command to install the required gems.

-sudo jruby -S gem install sinatra emk-sinatra-url-for haml warbler
+sudo jruby -S gem install sinatra emk-sinatra-url-for haml warbler sinatra-reloader

 ## Building ##

 Simply build from the Voldemort root directory using "ant".
-The Java classes used by the web manager will be built and packaged in the contrib JAR.
+The web manager is written in Ruby but it needs the Voldemort JARs.

 ## Running ##